Confucius said that if you turn your job into a hobby (or a hobby into a job), you won’t have to work another day in your life.

 When you start employing the Pareto principle on your day-to-day tasks, you’ll discover a big truth – the majority of things you pay so much attention to just don’t matter.

 Not every project is essential.
-Rethink and redefine them and you’ll see some of them used to exist just for the sake of being there.
+Rethink and redefine them and you’ll see some of them exist just for the sake of being there.

 You don’t even need every customer.
-Some of them will make you spend much time without getting you actual revenue.
+Some of them will make you spend much time vying for their attention without getting you actual revenue.

 Work isn’t a self-sufficient activity.
 When it gets overabundant, it can easily slip out of your hands and become a voracious monster that gobbles up your time and energy.